rainforest-dev/abconvert-frontend-interview-question/README.md

 ## Submission

-Please submit the following to talent@abconvert.io
+Please submit the following to talent@abconvert.io.
 1. A public GitHub repository with your project code.
 2. A live URL.
 3. A demo video showcasing your project

+There is no strict deadline for this project; please submit it when you believe it is ready for review.
+Good luck :)